-Target Long Term Expected

-Asset Class Allocation Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Global Equity 58.0% 5.10%
+Global Equity 58.0% 5.1%

-Fixed Income 9.0% -0.10%
+Fixed Income 9.0% (0.1)%

-Real Estate 6.5% 4.00%
+Real Estate 6.5% 4.0%

-Private Equity 8.5% 6.90%
+Private Equity 8.5% 6.9%

-High Yield 8.0% 1.70%
+Additional categories: high yield 8.0% 1.7%

-Other Additional Categories 9.0% 2.20%
+Other Additional Categories 9.0% 2.2%

-Cash 1.0% -0.30%
+Cash 1.0% (0.3)%

 Total 100.0%

-Discount rate - The discount rate used to measure the TOL as of the Measurement Date was 7.10%.
-The projection of cash flows used to determine the discount rate was performed in accordance with GASB 75.
+Discount rate: The discount rate used to measure the TOL as of the measurement date was 7.1%.
+The projection of cash flows used to determine the discount rate was performed in accordance with GASB Statement No. 75.
 The projection's basis was an actuarial valuation performed as of June 30, 2021.
-In addition to the actuarial methods and assumptions of the June 30, 2021 actuarial valuation, the following actuarial methods and assumptions were used in the projection of cash flows:
+In addition to the actuarial methods and assumptions of the June 30, 2021, actuarial valuation, the following actuarial methods and assumptions were used in the projection of cash flows:

 - Total payroll for the initial projection year consists of the payroll of the active membership present on the Valuation Date.
 In subsequent projection years, total payroll was assumed to increase annually at a rate of 2.75%. - The pre-65 retiree health care costs for members retired on or after July 1, 2010 were assumed to be paid by either the State or the retirees themselves. - As administrative expenses, other than the administrative fee of \$8.00 PMPM paid to KEHP by TRS, were assumed to be paid in all years by the employer as they come due, they were not considered. - Cash flows occur mid-year. - Future contributions to the Health Trust were based upon the contribution rates defined in statute and the projected payroll of active employees.
-Per KRS 161.540(1)(c).3 and 161.550(5), when the Health Trust achieves a sufficient prefunded status, as determined by the retirement system's actuary, the following Health Trust statutory contributions are to be decreased, suspended, or eliminated: - Employee contributions - School District/University Contributions - State Contributions for KEHP premium subsidies payable to retirees who retire after June 30, 2010
+Per KRS 161.540(1)(c).3 and 161.550(5), when the Health Trust achieves a sufficient prefunded status, as determined by the retirement system's actuary, the following Health Trust statutory contributions are to be decreased, suspended, or eliminated: - Employee contributions - School District/University Contributions - o State Contributions for KEHP premium subsidies payable to retirees who retire after June 30, 2010.

-To reflect these adjustments, open group projections were used and assumed an equal, pro rata reduction to the current statutory amounts in the years if/when the Health Trust is projected to achieve a Funded Ratio of 100% or more.
-Here, the current statutory amounts are adjusted to achieve total contributions equal to the Actuarially Determined Contribution (ADC), as determined by the prior year's valuation and in accordance with the Health Trust's funding policy.
+To reflect these adjustments, open group projections were used and assumed an equal, pro rata reduction to the current statutory amounts in the years if the health trust is projected to achieve a funded ratio of 100% or more.
+Here, the current statutory amounts are adjusted to achieve total contributions equal to the actuarially determined contribution, as determined by the prior year's valuation and in accordance with the health trust's funding policy.
 As the specific methodology to be used for the adjustments has yet to be determined, there may be differences between the projected results and future experience.
-This may also include any changes to retiree contributions for KEHP coverage pursuant to KRS 161.675(4)(b).
+This also may include any changes to retiree contributions for KEHP coverage pursuant to KRS 161.675(4)(b).

-- In developing the adjustments to the statutory contributions in future years, the following was assumed: - o Liabilities and cash flows are net of expected retiree contributions and any implicit subsidies attributable to coverage while participating in KEHP. - o For the purposes of developing estimates for new entrants, active headcounts were assumed to remain flat for all future years.
+- In developing the adjustments to the statutory contributions in future years, the following was assumed: - Liabilities and cash flows are net of expected retiree contributions and any implicit subsidies attributable to coverage while participating in KEHP. - o For the purposes of developing estimates for new entrants, active headcounts were assumed to remain flat for all future years.